vimlord/QuantumVirtualMachine/README.md

 In order to allow interaction with the qubits, I created code to mimic several quantum logic gates.
 These allow for operations to be performed on one or more qubits.

+######CCNOT Gates

+A CCNOT gate is a gate that requires three qubits.
+The first two of the three are tested to see if they equals 1, or true.
+If they do, the gate reverses the value of the third qubit.
+In the program, I made three versions; one for each axis.
+So, if I was to use it on the x-axis, and the first and second qubit measured as 1, the second would reverse itself, going from a 1 to a 0, or a 0 to a 1, depending on the case.

 ######CNOT Gates

-A CNOT gate is a gate that requires two qubits (or more from what I read, but I stayed with 2).
+A CNOT gate is a gate that requires two qubits.
 The first of the two is tested to see if it equals 1, or true.
 If it does, it reverses the value of a second qubit.
-In the program, I made three that work on each axis.
+In the program, I made three versions; one for each axis.
 So, if I was to use it on the x-axis, and the first qubit measured as 1, the second would reverse itself, going from a 1 to a 0, or a 0 to a 1, depending on the case.

+######CSWAP Gates

+A CSWAP gate is a gate that takes three qubits as input.
+If the first qubit measures as a 1, or true, it performs a Swap operation on the second and third qubit.
+I wrote the gates so that like the CNOT gate, it will test the first qubit on one of the three axes.

 ######Pauli Gates